neth392/godot-improved-json/README.md

 # Godot Improved JSON

+## NOTE: This branch is incomplete & will eventually become its own project (if I ever get to completing it)

 ![Godot-JSON Icon](icon.png)

 Godot Improved JSON is a Godot 4.3 or later addon that provides seamless methods of serializing & deserializing any variant, including Objects and their properties.